croisen/c-random-code/README.md

 # Random Scripts
-Random scripts for my own fun, grouped to each of their own langs(?), types(?)
+Random scripts for my own fun.
+Some are collected, but most of it has been made by myself.